chwilliamson/Vizregress/readme.md

 ###Fragile Tests
 It's likely some tests will fail since I'm basing them websites that are dynamically changing every day.
 As I add loads of samples I will try to find something a bit more stable.

+###Image Sizes
+You default browser size may differ from mine and therefore create failing tests.